-In order to avoid being dropped from the course, students must contribute to the "Introductions" discussion post the first week of class.
+In order to avoid being dropped from the course, students must contribute to the "Introductions" discussion post the first week of class and complete Quiz #1.
 Participating and engaging in weekly activities (e.g. discussion boards, quizzes) will count toward your weekly attendance.
 I will contact you if I notice that you are not participating or engaging in weekly activities for 2 consecutive weeks.
 If you do not contact me or respond to my attempts to contact you within 48 hours, you will be dropped from the course.

 There are TWO important checkpoints for all Reedley College courses: end of week 3 and end of week 9.
 Students who drop (or are dropped by instructor) by the end of week 3 will have no grade mark of any kind on their transcript.
 Students who drop by the end of week 9 will get a W on their transcript.
-After that, students will get letter grades.
+After that, students will get letter grades. (please see the Important Dates section below)